Culturally Responsive Teaching & Leading

-The resources on this page define cultural responsiveness, addresses its importance in our schools and classrooms, and provides examples of schools engaged in efforts to advance this work.
+The resources on this page define cultural responsiveness, address its importance in our schools and classrooms, include professional development tools supporting culturally responsive teaching and leading, and provide examples of schools engaged in efforts to advance this work.

 Cultural responsiveness is an approach to viewing students' culture and identity (including race, ethnicity, multilingualism, and other characteristics) as assets, and creating learning experiences and environments that value and empower them.
 As conceived by leading scholar Gloria Ladson-Billings and informed by an evolving body of research, culturally responsive teaching and leading promotes three outcomes supporting student learning:

 - Academic achievement: Educators hold high, transparent expectations for all students, and support the development of students' academic skills and identities as learners.

 - Cultural competence: Educators understand culture's role in education, their students' cultures, and their own identity and biases to 1) affirm students' backgrounds and identities and 2) foster their ability to understand and honor others' cultures.